 - NOT accepted: Eurocheques, Travelex, and Citibank

-Travelers cheques issued in USD are not a problem, in fact it has been reported that American Express Travelers Cheques are accepted at the BFI (Banco Financiero Internacional) and BM (Banco Metropolitano) and are exempt from the 10% surcharge penalty which is imposed for exchanging US$ cash in Cuba.
-However, for some reason Banco Metropolitano does not accept travelers cheques at any Havana branches.
+Travellers cheques issued in USD are not a problem, in fact it has been reported that American Express travellers Cheques are accepted at the BFI (Banco Financiero Internacional) and BM (Banco Metropolitano) and are exempt from the 10% surcharge penalty which is imposed for exchanging US$ cash in Cuba.
+However, for some reason Banco Metropolitano does not accept travellers cheques at any Havana branches.

-To exchange travelers cheques in Cuba you need to have the receipt from the bank where you bought the cheques, as well as your passport.
+To exchange travellers cheques in Cuba you need to have the receipt from the bank where you bought the cheques, as well as your passport.

 Cuban Pesos - CUP